When it comes to fitness, sometimes actually starting a training plan is harder than the prescribed workout of the day.

 The scores for these tests will be easy to compare to prior results but there is another factor that can tell us a lot about how fit we are.
-Using a heart rate monitor (Polar H10) or a wrist device (Polar Vantage V) you can see if you used the same relative effort to finish the work.
+Using a heart rate monitor (Polar H10) or a wrist device (such as Polar Ignite or Polar Vantage V) you can see if you used the same relative effort to finish the work.

 You might end up with the same score as a previous test, but with a lower average heart rate which means you are now fitter than the last time you did the test.

 How does technology help create a fitness routine?